falk0069/sony-pm-alt/README.md

 4. Update the ~/.gphoto/settings that should now exist and replace with correct GUID
 5. Run the gphoto command again <br>
 ```

+<b>If you have version 2.5.9 or greater, you shouldn't need to download and compile</b>

 DOWNLOAD SOURCE FOR LIBGPHOTO2 and GPHOTO2:
 -------------------------------------------------------------------